dotnet/arcade/cmake-scenarios.md

 Flow of events:
  1. I verified the compatibility of existing features with the new version of CMake.
- 2. I would like to update official builds to consume this new version of CMake.
+ 2. I would like to update the product to be built using this new version of CMake.

 ### Outcome: All build scenarios are aware of the new version of CMake
 **Current**: Though as a .NET Core contributor I can build a local repository using different versions of CMake, doing the same with official builds involves cost such as updating build definition, notifying repository owners, and finally inform the open community of users about the new version of CMake.